taco-tues-on-a-fri/scraping-reddit/README.md

 - Configure `example.env` with user settings in the format provided.
 - Navigate to app homepage at localhost://2026.
 - Click on 'Create a scrape' to go to the scrape form.
-- Input a valid Reddit comment thread URL to analyse.
+- Input a valid Reddit comment thread URL to analyze.

 NOTE: Currently only accepts the following format:
 `https://www.reddit.com/r/legaladvice/comments/34l7vo/ma_postit_notes_left_in_apartment/`